Alabama Residential Lease Agreement Template 1 pdf Free Alabama Residential Lease Template

-Landlord/Tenant Regulations
+Landlord-Tenant Regulations

 Alabama residential lease agreements are regulated by the Alabama Uniform Residential Landlord and Tenant Act (AURLTA) under Title 35, Chapter 9A of the Alabama Code.
 [1]

-Alabama Residential Lease Requirements
+Alabama Residential Lease Agreement Form Requirements

-Required Disclosure Forms Landlord must give to Tenants (3)
+Required Disclosure Forms (3)

-1. Lead-Based Paint Disclosure Form and EPA Brochure – Landlords must provide a disclosure form and EPA brochure for properties built before 1978.
+1. Lead-Based Paint Disclosure Form and EPA Brochure—Landlords must provide a disclosure form and EPA brochure for properties built before 1978.

 2. Landlord Information – The lease must include the landlord’s name and mailing address for tenant notices.

-Sample Alabama Residential Lease Agreement
+Sample Alabama Residential Lease Template

 What is included in the Alabama Month-to-Month Rental Agreement Form?

-The Alabama Month-to-Month Lease Agreement includes the rental terms, property information, rent, due dates, and security deposit.
+The Alabama Month-to-Month Lease Agreement Template includes the rental terms, property information, rent, due dates, and security deposit.
 It also includes policies on pets, smoking, parking, furnishings, utilities, and renter insurance.
 The agreement covers late fees, NSF fees, early move-in, prepayment terms, subletting, inspections, and legal disclosures (e.g., lead paint).
 Additional sections address tenant responsibilities, maintenance, prohibited activities, and legal notice requirements.

 Alabama Lease Termination Laws